-$8\,\,\mathrm{in}\,10\,\mathrm{women}$ faced a wealth transfer challenge

-Most common challenges

-45% I did not know how much wealth my parents had

-42% I had not seen my parents' will

-40% My parents did not have a wealth transfer plan

-32% I did not know where my parents' accounts were located

-"I offered to give my dad money regularly, but he said he didn't need it.
+$8\,\,\mathrm{in}\,10\,\mathrm{women}$ faced a wealth transfer challenge Most common challenges 45% I did not know how much wealth my parents had 42% I had not seen my parents' will 40% My parents did not have a wealth transfer plan 32% I did not know where my parents' accounts were located Rose, 57 &quot;I wish I had known my mother would leave her house to my sister.
+I was shocked."
+Alexandra.
+68 &quot;I offered to give my dad money regularly, but he said he didn't need it.
 When he died, I was completely surprised by how much money he had."

-Rose, 57

-Intense emotions, financial surprises made inheriting more daunting

-A lack of transparency and communication can intensify the emotions that run high when dealing with the loss of a loved one.
+Intense emotions, financial surprises made inheriting more daunting A lack of transparency and communication can intensify the emotions that run high when dealing with the loss of a loved one.
 In addition to navigating incomplete financial information, many women experienced feelings of guilt and anxiety when managing their inheritance.
 More than half of women inheritors also uncovered a financial "surprise" after their parents died.
 While many were positively surprised by the generous sum they received, others were shocked by the amount of taxes owed, tensions between family members, and how long it took to finally receive the assets.
 Obligation, grief and guilt weigh on women's decisions...
 Percent who agree with each statement:

-I feel the responsibility of trying to manage my parents' wealth according to their values

-I find it morbid to think about my parents' death

-I feel guilty inheriting wealth that was never mine

-...while financial surprises make wealth transfer more difficult
+eel the responsibility of trying to manage 49% I feel the responsibility of trying to manage my parents' wealth according to their values I find it morbid to think about my parents' death I feel guilty inheriting wealth that was never mine ...while financial surprises make wealth transfer more difficult

-1 out of 2 women experienced some type of surprise after receivin their parents' inheritance
+1 out of 2 women experienced some type of surprise after receiving their parents' inheritance

-Top surprises experienced

-- 1 How large my inheritance was - 2 The amount of taxes I had to pay on my inheritance - 3 The amount of tension the inheritance caused among family members - 4 How long it took to receive my inheritance

-"Unfortunately, we disagreed on how to distribute and invest our parents' money, which led to heated discussions."
+Top surprises experienced - 1 How large my inheritance was - 2 The amount of taxes I had to pay on my inheritance - 3 The amount of tension the inheritance caused among family members - 4 How long it took to receive my inheritance Maya, 48 Grace, 70 &quot;Unfortunately, we disagreed on how to distribute and invest our parents' money, which led to heated discussions." &quot;Given that our parents were self-made, we were surprised by how large our inheritance was.
+We wish they had spent more of it on themselves."